ProjectEvergreen/wcc/docs/pages/docs.md

 export default Home;
 ```

-You can also manually set `innerHTML` of Shadow Root if you don't want to use a template element
+You can also manually set the `innerHTML` of a Shadow Root if you don't want to use a template element

 ```js
 // index.js